Here’s the fact:

 Integrations

-Mighty Networks connects with popular tools like MailChimp, Thrivecart, ActiveCampaign, ConvertKit, and HubSpot.
+Mighty Networks integrates with MailChimp, Thrivecart, ActiveCampaign, ConvertKit, and HubSpot.

-This is helpful if you already use these tools.
+This is great if you already use these tools.

-Circle is newer but has an API that lets you do more with it.
+Circle has an API advantage that gives you more flexibility.

-Just remember – you can’t get Workflows on the basic plan.
+Just note: Workflows aren’t available on the basic plan.

 Pricing and discount 💰